 You know what the house edge is for each baccarat bet, and you know how to determine your average loss.
 You can use this information to compare baccarat bonuses.
 Find out how much you have to bet with each baccarat bonus, then determine how much you’re going to lose playing that much.

 Now, look at the total amount of the bonus and compare it to how much you’re going to lose.
 Most bonuses are designed so that you lose more than the bonus is actually worth - this is the basic economics of gambling.

 No matter how you look at the math, the only baccarat wager that should ever be made is on the banker's hand.
 The player hand isn’t bad in comparison to most other casino games.
 But it’s not the best option at the baccarat table, so we don’t recommend it.

 The math also clearly shows the best bet size.
 If you bet more than the lowest amount available, you’re losing more money than you should.

-Here are 3 big math tips for Baccarat - more inbound shortly!
+Here are 3 big math tips for Baccarat; and more will be shared soon!